Pop Ads By the Numbers

 Bursting the pop ads annoyance bubble

 Various studies claim that pop ads are among the least favorite ads you can come across.
 However, our intuition, as well as some of the numbers above, tells us otherwise.
 Namely, persuasion tactics play a big role in how you are being perceived by your users, therefore the tools in your marketing toolbox need to be used carefully.
 Invading someone’s mailbox or home is inappropriate.
 But users that watch TV claim that ads are part of the watching experience and to be expected, pop ads are like television ads more than screaming banner ads or print ads.
-Perhaps that is the reason why they have better conversion rates than banner and other type of digital ads.
+Perhaps that is the reason why they have better conversion rates than banner and another type of digital ads.

 Level of annoyance, which in turn will help you or hinder you, depends on the context and time the ad is being served.
 When browsing for information, a pop-up ad might overwhelm the user and thus they might end up going elsewhere.
 A pop-under ad utilized here could be the saving principle.
 On the other hand, browsing content sites which have pop-up ads which further deepen, but also interrupt the browsing experience, may cause users to stay longer on the site.